webcpu/SmalltalkVimMode/README.md

 `g_` moves the cursor to the last non-empty character of the line

-`w` move forward one word (next alphanumeric word)
+`w` move forward to the start of the next word (next alphanumeric word)

-`W` move forward one word (delimited by a white space)
+`W` move forward to the start of the next word (delimited by a white space)

-`e` move forward to the end of a word (next alphanumeric word)
+`e` move forward to the end of the next word (next alphanumeric word)

-`E` move forward to the end of a word (delimited by a white space)
+`E` move forward to the end of the next word (delimited by a white space)

-`b` move backward one word (previous alphanumeric word)
+`b` move backward to the start of previous word (previous alphanumeric word)

-`B` move backward one word (delimited by a white space)
+`B` move backward to teh start of previous word (delimited by a white space)

-`gg` move to the beginning of the file
+`gg` move to the beginning of the buffer

-`G` move to the end of the file
+`G` move to the end of the buffer

-`fx` move to next occurrence of character x
+`fx` move forward to the next occurrence of character x

-`tx` move to before next occurrence of character x
+`tx` move forward to before the next occurrence of character x

-`Fx` move to previous occurrence of character x
+`Fx` move forward to the previous occurrence of character x

-`Tx` move to after previous occurrence of character x
+`Tx` move forward to after the previous occurrence of character x

 ### Insert text
 `a` Insert text after the cursor